UKHO/docs/quality-assurance/acceptance-criteria.md

 1. Use Example Mapping sessions - [Example Mapping as part of BDD](bdd.md)
 1. Record it using Gherkin scenario-orientated syntax - “Given...When...Then...”
-2. Please remember these are behaviour driven and singlular so they should not be trying to depict multible out interations
+1. Gherkin is behaviour driven and reflects the users flow for a singlular activity, so they are not intended to depict more than one set of  actions in terms of the behavious.
+See example given below

  > example of what not to do